mtimmerm/cadbook/README.md

 3. There is no support.
 I thank you for any bug reports, but I'm not gonna be in a hurry to fix them.
 There are only two reasons why this project is public OSS:

    1. There doesn't seem to be anything else like this out there right now -- sketch-based CAD via programming, with a *real* BREP CAD engine that you can use to make real parts.
-Therefore I though that others might find it useful even with all these limitations.
+Therefore I thought that others might find it useful even with all these limitations.

    2. It would be nice if others would contribute.
 I am happy to consider PRs.